harmony-one/h/progress/gheis-mohammadi.md

+2026-01-17 Sat: In Q1 2026 we focused on catching up Harmony VM with the latest EVM changes so Harmony smart contracts can fully support newer Solidity versions.
+Since the beginning of the quarter, we have added several EIPs, introduced new opcodes, and made major VM-level improvements.

+This week, I created **PR 4994** ([https://github.com/harmony-one/harmony/pull/4994](https://github.com/harmony-one/harmony/pull/4994)) implementing **EIP-6780**, which changes `SELFDESTRUCT` semantics so that contract deletion is only allowed within the same transaction, aligning Harmony with Ethereum’s latest behavior.
+I also created **PR 4995** ([https://github.com/harmony-one/harmony/pull/4995](https://github.com/harmony-one/harmony/pull/4995)) to standardize `ChainConfig` field ordering across all networks to match Mainnet, improving consistency and long-term maintainability.

+Additionally, after a Testnet issue was reported by a validator, I fixed a bug in `debug_traceTransaction` with **PR 4996** ([https://github.com/harmony-one/harmony/pull/4996](https://github.com/harmony-one/harmony/pull/4996)).
+The issue was caused by unsafe access to the call stack in the call tracer, leading to errors like “incorrect number of top-level calls.”
+The fix adds proper safety checks consistent with Ethereum’s implementation, preventing invalid access and handling edge cases gracefully.

+---

 2026-01-10 Sat: Last week was very productive and focused mainly on EVM alignment with recent Ethereum upgrades.
 These new changes significantly improve EVM compatibility as part of the ongoing VM upgrade work.

 I created **PR 4990** ([https://github.com/harmony-one/harmony/pull/4990](https://github.com/harmony-one/harmony/pull/4990)), which moves the `TLOAD` and `TSTORE` opcodes to their official Ethereum EIP-1153 positions (`0x5c` and `0x5d`) instead of the previous Harmony-specific opcodes.
 This brings Harmony VM fully in line with Ethereum’s transient storage specification and updates the opcode mappings accordingly.